-- equal.
-Siblings of any newly enrolled student will not receive current family status until the next application period.
-If there is more than one sibling waiting, for a particular grade, they will be ranked according to the date of initial application. - d) Parish families with active Our Lady of the Lake Community Member status.
-(See next page for Criteria for Active parishioner Status) - (1) These families will be accepted according to: - (a) Longevity of parish membership - (b) If you have been registered at Our Lady of the Lake Parish for less than one year, please indicate on your application your previous parish data.
-The information may be considered in any admission decision.
-Consideration will be given to those families who have previously applied and were not admitted. - (c) Lottery if needed.
-(Announcements will be made for those families wishing to attend.) - (d) Catholics from other parishes Applications from these categories will be considered after all Our Lady of the Lake parishioners - (2) Non-Catholics Applications from these categories will be considered after all Our Lady of the Lake parishioners. - 4.
-Admission Process - a) In determining admission decisions, Our Lady of the Lake School follows these procedures: - (1) A completed online application must be received by the application deadline.
-The following items must accompany the application before the admission decision is made: - (a) Birth certificate or Baptismal certificate for those applying for K or 1st grade - (b) A signed and completed release that allows the principal and the teachers of Our Lady of the Lake Catholic School and the sending school personnel to exchange information. - (c) A copy of all records from the previous school including academic, behavioral, testing (academic, emotional, and psychological) - (2) The entire application will be reviewed. - (3) Parish status is verified. - b) When space becomes available in the requested grade, these additional steps will complete the process: - (1) Assessment by the Assistant Principal or Admissions a) Children entering PreK must be four (4) years of age by September 1st of the entering year.
-PreK students also have to pass the OLL entrance assessment.
-Children entering Kindergarten must be five (5) years of age by September 1st of the entering year.
-Children entering First Grade must be six (6) years of age by September 1st of the entering year.
-A copy of the child's birth certificate must accompany all applications.

-- Director is completed - (2) Possible further assessment by Our Lady of the Lake Catholic School - (3) A final admissions decision will be made by the principal in consultation with the pastor.
+- admitted. - (c) Lottery if needed.
+(Announcements will be made for those families wishing to attend.) - (d) Catholics from other parishes Applications from these categories will be considered after all Our Lady of the Lake parishioners - (2) Non-Catholics Applications from these categories will be considered after all Our Lady of the Lake parishioners.

+4. Admission Process

+- a) In determining admission decisions, Our Lady of the Lake School follows these procedures: - (1) A completed online application must be received by the application deadline.
+The following items must accompany the application before the admission decision is made: - (a) Birth certificate or Baptismal certificate for those applying for PK. - (b) A signed and completed release that allows the principal and the teachers of Our Lady of the Lake Catholic School and the sending school personnel to exchange information. - (c) A copy of all records from the previous school including academic, behavioral, testing (academic, emotional, and psychological). - (i) acceptance/application status can be revoked if academic, behavioral, diagnostic information is knowingly withheld from the school - (ii) Acceptance/application status can be revoked if a history of morals that do not align with the Catholic Church is discovered. - (2) The entire application will be reviewed and an academic assessment will be conducted by OLL staff. - (3) Parish status is verified. - b) When space becomes available in the requested grade, these additional steps will complete the process: - (1) Assessment by the Assistant Principal or Admissions Director is completed - (2) Possible further assessment by Our Lady of the Lake Catholic School - (3) A final admissions decision will be made by the principal in consultation with the pastor.